 By this point, I suppose images of an automobile are floating around your head.
 Of course, an automobile satisfies all of the requirements listed above.
 The one in your head may be a bright red convertible, while I might envision a blue pickup.
 Presumably the differences between your convertible and my pickup are covered in additional requirements statements.

-But suppose that instead of writing an IEEE 830–style requirements specification, the customer told us her goals for the product:
+But suppose that instead of writing an IEEE 830–style requirements specification, stories were written from the user's perspective.

-- The product makes it easy and fast for me to mow my lawn.
+- As a homeowner, I want something that makes it easy and fast for me to mow my lawn.

 - As a homeowner, I want a way to mow the lawn where I can sit down rather than stand up.